Menacing hurricane Delta primed to pound Mexico's Cancun

-CANCUN, Mexico, Oct 7 (Reuters) - Top Caribbean getaway Cancun shuttered shops and evacuated tourists from beach hotels as authorities prepared for the onslaught of Delta, a potentially devastating hurricane poised to tear across Mexico’s Yucatan peninsula on Wednesday.
+CANCUN, Mexico (Reuters) - Top Caribbean getaway Cancun shuttered shops and evacuated tourists from beach hotels as authorities prepared for the onslaught of Delta, a potentially devastating hurricane poised to tear across Mexico’s Yucatan peninsula on Wednesday.

 Delta, a Category 4 storm on the five-step Saffir-Simpson scale of intensity, is due to hit the coast in the early hours and sweep over Cancun before turning north and bearing down on the U.S. states of Texas and Louisiana later this week.